davidde/notes/git.md

 $ `git log -S ['Full-Line-of-Code'] [path/to/file]`
 This gives you the commit(s) in which this line of code was introduced.

+* $ `git log --format=fuller`
+Shows the difference between AuthorDate and CommitDate.
+They are usually the same, but can differ for example after a 'git rebase'.
+The CommitDate is taken into account when creating the commit hash, so a 'git rebase' without changes still modifies the hash.
+Other 'git log'-formats: oneline, short, medium, full, fuller, email, raw, ...

+* $ `git log --name-status`
+Adds the names and status of the changed files of each commit to the log.

-* $ `git log | cat`
+* $ `git log --stat --oneline --graph master other_branch`
-Prints git log output on standard output/ terminal.
+`--stat`: shows additional data like the files that were changed, and insertions/deletions.
+`--oneline`: show only one line per commit (see other `--format` types above at `git log --format`).
+`--graph master other_branch`: show a graph of how the commits in both branches relate to each other.

 ### $ `git ls-files`
 Lists all the files that exist in the latest commit on the current branch.

-* git merge master other_branch
+### $ `git merge master other_branch`
 Merges the other_branch and the master branch into the currently checked out branch.
 So the currently checked out branch is always included in a merge!
 To merge other_branch into master, do:
-$ git checkout master
+$ `git checkout master`
-$ git merge other_branch
+$ `git merge other_branch`
 (Also, since the two branches are merged, the order in which they are typed into the command line does not matter.
-The key is to remember that "git merge" always merges all the specified branches **into the currently checked out branch**, creating a merge commit for that branch.)
+The key is to remember that `git merge` always merges all the specified branches **into the currently checked out branch**, creating a merge commit for that branch.)

-* git merge --abort
+* $ `git merge --abort`
 Restore your files to their state before you started the merge.

 * git mv old_filename new_filename